-Firstly, we’d like to wish everyone the best for their A levels and Higher’s results.
+Firstly, we’d like to wish everyone the best for their continued studies this year.
 It’s been a really difficult period for students and the uncertainty around exam results, university places, travel plan and employment have understandably left many feeling in a state of limbo.
 However this is also a tie of opportunity, creativity and showing what you can do despite all the disruption.

 To help you navigate your way over the next few weeks and months, consider the following points when thinking about what you will commit to: